 Name:

 TIN: Date of Birth:

-Neither I nor any of my accurately describes your health insurated dependents received health insurance ear.
-(No coverage through District) ance coverage for the current year : e through one of the District's health insurance plans
+Neither I nor any t most accurately describes your health insurary of my dependents received health insurance ndar year.
+(No coverage through District) ance coverage for the current year : through one of the District's health insurance plans

-I alone received health year.
-(Employee only coverage s health insurance plans during the current calendar
+health insurance through one of the District's overage through the District) s health insurance plans during the current calendar

-• • ear.
-A spouse is included in the definit h a District's family or spousal health insurance plan ion of a dependent.
+during the current caler ependent(s) received health insurance through the definite that the definite the definite that the def h a District's family or spousal health insurance plan ion of a dependent.
 (Employee plus children,

-If you had a family or spousal h nealth care plan during the current year r, please complete the following:
+If you had a family or sp ousal health care plan during the current year r, please complete the following:

 Dependant 1: Name: TIN: Date of Birth:

 Dependant 2: Name: TIN: Date of Birth:

 Dependant 3: Name: TIN: Date of Birth:

 Dependant 4: Name: TIN: Date of Birth: